Welcome to my website. Here you will find eighteen records of solo, improvised acoustic and electric guitar music.

 I am currently involved in a new recording project which develops as my time allows.
 There is no completion date for this record.
 This is an experiment in itself - all of the recordings mentioned above were made spontaneously and are presented here without any added overdubbing or mixing.
 The new project reflects an attempt by me to produce a recorded work which is the essence of my experience.
 Quite when this will be realised by me is unknown; this is the main aim of this experiment.
 The record's working title is "God Is Love".

-Please do contact me if you would like any additional information on this music or if you wish to use it for commercial purposes by using the form in the 'Contact' menu.
+Please do contact me if you would like any additional information on this music or if you wish to use it for commercial purposes by emailing email@example.com.